manasthakur/learn-vim/modules/module6.md

 augroup VIMRC
 	autocmd!
-	autocmd FileType markdown setlocal spell
+	autocmd FileType markdown setlocal spell augroup END
-END
 ```
-Notice that we have written the autocommand in a group (using `augroup VIMRC ...
-END`).
+Notice that we have written the autocommand in a group (using `augroup VIMRC ... augroup END`).
 This and the first line (`autocmd!`) are used to flush the autocommands for a
 particular group when you reload your vimrc.
 Otherwise, you will end up having multiple copies of the same autocommand.